min2ha/ukwa-site/content/target/69903/index.en.md

   "subject": "Brexit"
 }

-# Confederation of British Industry: Open and controlled

 The report, Open and Controlled – A New Approach to Migration, provides evidence from 129,000 firms across 18 industry sectors.
 Companies want to see a new approach that remains open enough to grow the UK economy, with the right controls to build public trust and confidence.